 That bump at the base of your big toe may be a bunion, which is a common foot deformity that progressively worsens over time.
-Ruben Nieto, DPM, and the experienced podiatry team at Diabetic Foot and Wound Center in Bakersfield, California, specializes in the diagnosis and treatment of bunions.
+The experienced podiatry team at Diabetic Foot and Wound Center in Bakersfield, California, specializes in the diagnosis and treatment of bunions.
 They offer innovative therapies and treatments to ease discomfort and prevent your bunions from interfering with your daily life.
 To schedule an appointment, contact the office by phone or online today.
 Same-day and next-day appointments are an option, as well as telehealth.

 A bunion, medically called hallux valgus, is a progressive foot deformity that affects the joint at the base of your big toe, creating a bump.
 Bunions develop due to changes in the framework of the bones in the front of your feet.

 The misalignment of the bones causes the big toe to point inward towards your other toes instead of straight ahead.
 This change causes the joint of the big toe to stick out, creating the tell-tale bunion bump.

 Researchers are still investigating the underlying cause of bunions but theorize it may be an inherited condition that affects the structure and mechanics of the foot.

 Researchers aren’t sure if the types of shoes you wear increases your risk of developing a bunion.
 However, if you’re at risk of bunions or have a bunion, high-heeled or tight shoes may worsen the condition.

 When should I seek medical care for bunions?